subclipse/svnclientadapter/readme.txt

 How to use it :
 =============
-You will need to add svnClientAdapter.jar and jakarta-regexp-1.4.jar in your classpath.
+You will need to add svnClientAdapter.jar in your classpath.
-If you wish to use jni client (recommended), you will need svnjavahl.jar in your classpath.
+If you wish to use JNI client (recommended), you will need svnjavahl.jar in your classpath.
 If you wish to use pure java implementation of subversion low-level api, you will need javasvn.jar and jsch.jar in your classpath.

 See the src/samples folder to see how to use it.